I was young and he was not. It’s an age old story, and age is exactly what did us in.

 Considering that, I’d say my decision to cohabit over marrying was a good one; I made compromises (and was okay with them), set aside resentments (and felt them build), and learned how easily I slid into a life that I didn’t really want.

-I look back and am astounded at my naiveté, understanding that my generation of women fell into a strange transitional limbo, professing budding feminist values yet longing for loving relationships of a shape we couldn’t refashion at the time.
+I look back and am astounded at my naiveté, recognizing that my generation of women fell into a strange transitional limbo, professing budding feminist values yet longing for loving relationships of a shape we couldn’t refashion at the time.
 I wanted to grow, to explore, to travel, to pursue my own dreams and love a man, yet I slipped into a traditional role that wasn’t unlike my mother’s.
 Except that I also brought home a paycheck.

-And now?
-Having survived a marriage and its termination?
+And now, having survived a marriage and its termination?

 It is isolation, it is humiliation, it is fierce protectionism of our children and at the same time a deadening of a more innocent self – one that once believed in our institutions, and our own judgment.

 I believe in it.
+I’ve experienced it.

 Were I to cohabit at this stage, it would be a very different story from twenty-something.
 I have more to give in a relationship, and more at risk.
 No, not “things” so much as time which we sense disappearing more painfully as we grow older, and security – a job, a roof – which is easily lost in this country, and not so easily regained.